evalyn17/evalyn17/README.md

+## About me ✨
+Hi!
+I'm Evalyn 🌸
-📚 CS Degree in process
+📚 CS Degree in process @ Sheridan College
+💻 Interested in cloud computing
+🌱 Still tryna learn

 <!--
 **evalyn17/evalyn17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.